ropensci/patentsview/README.md

 #> total_patent_count = 100,000
 ```

-This call to `search_pv` sends our query to the "patents" endpoint.
-The PatentsView API has 7 different endpoints, corresponding to 7 different entity types.
-The 7 entity types include assignees, CPC subsections, inventors, locations, NBER subcategories, patents, and USPC main classes.<sup><a href="#fn1" id="ref1">1</a></sup> We filtered our results using the API's [query language](http://www.patentsview.org/api/query-language.html) which uses JSON, though we could have used pure R functions (described in the [writing queries vignette](https://github.com/crew102/patentsview/blob/master/vignettes/writing-queries.Rmd)) instead.
+This call to `search_pv()` sends our query to the "patents" API endpoint.
+The API has 7 different endpoints, corresponding to 7 different entity types (assignees, CPC subsections, inventors, locations, NBER subcategories, patents, and USPC main classes).<sup><a href="#fn1" id="ref1">1</a></sup> We filtered our results using the API's [query language](http://www.patentsview.org/api/query-language.html) which uses JSON, though we could have used pure R functions (described in the [writing queries vignette](https://github.com/crew102/patentsview/blob/master/vignettes/writing-queries.Rmd)) instead.

 Fields
 ------

 Each endpoint has a different set of *queryable* and *retrievable* fields.
 Queryable fields are those that you can include in your query (e.g., `patent_date` shown above).
 Retrievable fields are those that you can get data on.
-In the above query we didn't specify which fields we wanted to retrieve, so we were given the endpoint's set of default fields.
+In the above query we didn't specify which fields we wanted to retrieve, so we were given a default set of fields.
 You can specify which fields you want to retrieve using the `fields` argument:

 ``` r
 search_pv(query = '{"_gte":{"patent_date":"2007-01-01"}}',